alexa-v2/BiTGApps-ARM64/README.md

 ## BiTGApps

 A custom gapps package with minimal install.
-Support custom features such as `Battery Optimization` for GCM Core and its components.
+Support custom features such as `Battery Optimization` for GMS Core and its components.
 Optimize APK files with `Zipalign` tool.
+Optimize application database with `Sqlite` tool.

 ## Important links